skranz/MetaStudies/README.md

 ## [1] 0.8782808
 ```

-We see that also the inverse probability weighting approach shows a high correlation between both variables.
+We find a high correlation between both variables in logs.

 The function `metastudy_X_sigma_cors` automatically computes this correlation for log and levels, as well as some additional measures: